Basics

 Stem lesions are a diagnostic symptom

 A key diagnostic symptom of Phytophthora stem rot is a brown lesion that develops from the roots and progresses up the stem from the soil line.
-The key difference between Phytophthora stem rot and other stem cankers is that there will be few or no roots on a plant that was infected by P. sojae, and it will be evident that the infection occurs from the base of the plant.
+The key difference between Phytophthora stem rot and other stem cankers is that there will be little to no roots on a plant that was attacked by P. sojae, and the infection occurs from the base of the plant.
 Other pathogens that cause stem canker do not cause root rot.

 On occasion, the Phytophthora lesion may develop on only one side of the soybean stem.
 Cut the stems open to determine if the internal tissues are colonized from the soil line to the top of the lesion.